yaml/yaml-spec/spec/spec.md

 ##### Block Folding

-> In the [folded block style], the final [line break] and trailing [empty lines] are subject to [chomping], and are never folded.
+> In the [folded block style], the final [line break] and trailing [empty lines] are subject to [chomping] and are never folded.
 In addition, folding does not apply to [line breaks] surrounding text lines that contain leading [white space].
 Note that such a [more-indented] line may consist only of such leading [white